webSPELL/webSPELL/README.md

 	    * Start your above downloaded FTP programm
 	    * Connect with this FTP program to your webspace FTP server (you will get the access data for this from your webhoster)
-	    * Upload ALL the extracted WebSpell files and folders to your webspace
+	    * Upload ALL the extracted webSPELL files and folders to your webspace